gepeng86/FAIRness-QualityMeasures/Dissecting the FAIR Principles/Readme.md

 21 unique category-specific core concepts lead to 12 unique core concepts, which are defined as FAIRness Quality Measures.
 Detailed information can be found in [this folder](https://github.com/gepeng86/FAIRness-QualityMeasures/tree/main/FAIR%20Quality%20Measures).

-Building on this set of FAIRness quality measures, the FAIRness quality maturity matrix (FAIR-QMM) was developed as a structured, tiered, and progressive approach to evaluating and reporting the degree of FAIR compliance.
-Description of the FAIR-QMM can be found in [this folder](https://github.com/gepeng86/FAIRness-QualityMeasures/tree/main/FAIRness%20Quality%20Maturity%20Matrix).

 <img src="https://github.com/gepeng86/FAIRness-QualityMeasures/blob/main/_images/Peng_etal_2024_FAIR-QM_Figure2_Citation.jpg" width="850" />